scott306lr/scott306lr/README.md

 - 🌱 My reaserch focuses on accelerating modern DNN models, in both CV and NLP.
 Currently working more on LLM related acceleration methods.

-- ⚡ I also have experiences in web (mostly React) and Unity game developement.
+- ⚡ I also have experiences in web (mostly React) and Unity (VR) game developement.

 - 📫 How to reach me --> **scott306lr@gmail.com**